 I visited Guatemala on a solo trip last November and absolutely fell in love with this beautiful country.
 I love traveling through Latin America and have done most of South America, some of Central America, and a bit of the Caribbean as well.
 If Guatemala isn’t on your list, I highly recommend adding it right now (go ahead, I’ll wait).
-While there aren’t many things I’d change about my trip to Guatemala, I would change how I packed because I definitely didn’t pack the right way.
-The good news for you is that I am putting all of my lessons learned into the ultimate Guatemala packing list.

 This post may contain affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 Read my disclosure for more information.
 Thanks for supporting the blog!